How Many Human Survey Respondents is a Large Language Model Worth? An Uncertainty Quantification Perspective: Numerical Experiments

 \paragraph{Sharpness of selected sample size.} To complement the coverage validity of the selected confidence interval, we demonstrate that our method does not select an overly conservative confidence interval $\simCIBern(\widehat{k})$ with an overly small sample size $\widehat{k}$.
 To that end, we compare $\widehat{k}$ with an oracle sample size $k_{\test}^* = \max\{k \in \ZZ_+ : \coverage_{\test}(k) \le \alpha \}$, which is the maximum sample size that guarantees $(1-\alpha)$ proxy coverage over the testing set of survey questions. \myCref{fig-sharpness-simple} plots the histogram of the relative error $\big|\widehat{k} - k^*_{\test}\big| / k_{\test}^*$ over $100$ random train-test splits, for GPT-4o on the OpinionQA dataset.
 We observe that the relative error between $\widehat{k}$ and $k_{\test}^*$ is within $0.25$ for at least $95\%$ of the random train-test splits.
 This shows that our method consistently selects a sample size $\widehat{k}$ close to $k^*_{\test}$.
 In \myCref{sec-appendix-sharpness-simple}, we provide results on the relative error $\big|\widehat{k} - k^*_{\test}\big| / k_{\test}^*$ for other LLMs and $\alpha$'s.

-Having validated our method, we now use the other two metrics, the interval half-width and the estimated hidden population size, to reveal the simulation fidelity of the LLMs.
+Having validated our method, we now use the other two metrics, the interval width and the estimated hidden population size, to reveal the simulation fidelity of the LLMs.

-\paragraph{Interval half-width.} In \myCref{fig-halfwidth-simple}, we plot the half-widths of the selected confidence intervals $\simCIBern(\widehat{k})$ for different LLMs and target miscoverage levels $\alpha$.
-As is discussed in \myCref{sec-warmup}, a shorter half-width indicates a smaller LLM-human misalignment gap, and a higher simulation fidelity of the LLM.
-Thus, in simulating social opinions (\myCref{fig-halfwidth-simple-OpinionQA}), GPT-4o has the smallest misalignment gap among the LLMs considered; in simulating middle-school student answers to mathematics questions, DeepSeek-V3 has the smallest misalignment gap.
+\paragraph{Interval width.} In \myCref{fig-width-simple}, we plot the widths of the selected confidence intervals $\simCIBern(\widehat{k})$ for different LLMs and target miscoverage levels $\alpha$.
+As discussed in \myCref{sec-warmup}, the interval width reflects the human-LLM discrepancy.
+A shorter interval indicates that the LLM-generated responses support more precise inference about the human population, while a wider interval indicates lower LLM simulation fidelity.
+In simulating social opinions (\myCref{fig-width-simple-OpinionQA}), GPT-4o has the smallest misalignment gap among the LLMs considered.
+In simulating middle-school student answers to mathematics questions (\myCref{fig-width-simple-EEDI}), all tested LLMs yield wide confidence intervals, indicating substantial human-LLM misalignment.